vircadia/vircadia-native-core/BUILD.md

 ####Devices

-You can support external input/output devices such as Oculus Rift, Leap Motion, Faceshift, PrioVR, MIDI, Razr Hydra and more by adding each individual SDK in the visible building path.
+You can support external input/output devices such as Oculus Rift, Leap Motion, Faceshift, MIDI, Razr Hydra and more by adding each individual SDK in the visible building path.
 Refer to the readme file available in each device folder in [interface/external/](interface/external) for the detailed explanation of the requirements to use the device.